Meet Our National Geographic Experts

-Discover the marine and terrestrial life of the Pacific Northwest with biologist and filmmaker Greg Marshall.
+Discover the marine life of Belize with biologist and filmmaker Greg Marshall.
 Greg invented the Crittercam, a device that can be attached to an animal to study its behavior.
-Greg’s Crittercam has enabled him to document life in the oceans and on land from the perspective of animals such as blue whales, black turtles, manta rays, seals, and—most recently—great white sharks.
+Greg’s Crittercam has enabled him to document life in the oceans and on land from the perspective of animals such as blue whales, black turtles, manta rays, seals, and—most recently—giant oceanic manta rays.
 Greg will join the July 19 and July 26 departures of the Belize conservation in action program on Blackbird Caye.